-Public-private partnerships to purchase ICU services from the private sector were established and can be utilized if necessary.
+Public-private partnerships to purchase ICU services from the private sector have been established to be utilized whenever deemed necessary to cater for possible future COVID-19 hospitalization needs.
 Private hospitals will be reimbursed by the EOPYY (the national purchasing agency).
 The compensation cost amounts to €800 per existing bed and €1600 per bed, only for the additional ICU beds that private clinics have been asked to develop (40% capacity increase) to cater for possible future COVID-19 hospitalization needs.
 Patients who will be hospitalized in private hospitals will not be subjected to any co-payments.

 Measures for Primary Health Care

-Despite the fact that primary health care in Greece has not yet been developed to its full potential, and problems of access, continuity of care and coordination are being reported, there is an aim to strengthen its role during the management of the pandemic through the following actions:
+Despite the fact that primary health care in Greece has not yet been developed to its full potential, and problems of access, continuity of care and coordination are being reported, its role has been strengthened during the management of the pandemic through the following actions:

-● Early detection and management of possible COVID-19 cases (with mild symptoms not requiring hospitalisation) in dedicated primary health care centres.
+● Early detection and management of possible COVID-19 cases (with mild symptoms not requiring hospitalization) in dedicated primary health care centres.

-● Referral from primary to specialist care of those needing hospitalisation.
+● Referral from primary to specialist care of those needing hospitalization.

 ● Assistance to patients with chronic conditions or acute illnesses not related to COVID-19 in the remaining (non-COVID-19) primary care facilities.